NoubissiViany/Isomophic-Strings/Readme.md

 - To get a local copy up and running follow these simple example steps.
 - Clone this repository with `git@github.com:NoubissiViany/jsIsomorphicStrings.git` using your terminal.
-- Change to the project directory by entering: cd jsIsomorphicString the terminal.
+- Change to the project directory by entering: cd jsIsomorphicStrings the terminal.

 ## steps

 - $ git clone `git@github.com:NoubissiViany/jsIsomorphicStrings.git`
-- $ `cd jsIsomorphicString`
+- $ `cd jsIsomorphicStrings`
-- $ `git checkout feature/Isomorphic-String`
+- $ `git checkout feature/Isomorphic-Strings`

 ## Start App